JQL/yii2-bootstrap4/README.md

-# How to upgrade YII2 to Twitter Bootstrap 4
+# How to upgrade YII2 to Bootstrap 4

 © 2021 J. Lavelle (http://jlavelle.uk) all rights reserved